CPS August 2009

 Labor Trafficking (LBTR)

-Labor trafficking occurs when a person or persons do one or more of the following:
+Labor trafficking occurs when a person or persons do one or both of the following:

 Physical Abuse (PHAB)

-Physical abuse occurs when one or more of the following occur:
+Physical abuse occurs when one or more of the following is true:

-• A child suffers a physical injury that results in substantial harm to the child, or there is a genuine threat of substantial harm from physical injury to the child.
-Both of these include an injury that is at variance (does not logically match up) with the history or explanation given.
-Both of these exclude an accident or reasonable discipline by a parent, guardian, or managing or possessory conservator that does not expose the child to a substantial risk of harm.
+- A child suffers a physical injury that results in substantial harm to the child, or there is a genuine threat of substantial harm from physical injury to the child.
+Both include an injury that does not logically match the history or explanation given.
+Both exclude an accident or reasonable discipline by a parent, guardian, or managing or possessory conservator that does not expose the child to a substantial risk of harm.

-• A person or persons fail to make a reasonable effort to prevent an action by another person that results in physical injury that results in substantial harm to a child.
+- A person or persons fail to make a reasonable effort to prevent an action by another person that results in physical injury causing substantial harm to a child.

 Sex Trafficking (SXTR)